dzackgarza/Notes/Class_Notes/2020/Algebra/AatiyahSolutions/Chapter1.md

 This follows from the fact that

 - $(F\circ F\inv)(K) = K \intersect \im f$
+  - No clear motivation for why it's *this* specific thing, but the inclusions are easy to check.
 - $(F\inv \circ F)(H) = \generators{H, \ker f}$.